huynguy-db/arcion-docs/content/docs/source-setup/SQLServer/realtime-replication/arcion-cdc-agent.md

 - `config-password`
 </dd>
 </dl>
-KeyStore entries for usernames and passwords of the preceeding parameters follow this structure:
+KeyStore entries for usernames and passwords of the preceding parameters follow this structure:

 ```
 <key-prefix> + “sql-proxy-connection-”